vimalgrace/Vacuum-Cleaner-Robot/README.md

 # Vacuum-Cleaner-Robot
-This is an automated + bluetooth controlled Vacuum Cleaner Robot
+This is an automated + bluetooth controlled Advanced Vacuum Cleaner Robot